top of page

 Instead of reacting immediately and regretting it later, I’ve started giving myself space to respond differently.
 Not perfectly.
 Just differently.

-In those moments, I also go back to my values.
-Kindness.
-Peace.
-Being helpful.
-Adventure.
-Nature.
-Family.
-Friendship.
+In those moments, I also go back to my values: kindness, peace, being helpful, adventure, nature, family, and friendship.
 I ask myself whether how I’m showing up is aligned with who I actually want to be, not just who I am in that emotional moment.

 That question has grounded me more than anything else.